umnikos/hexc/spec.md

 ```
 :: print-twice! dup print! print! ;;
 ```
+All words are inlined and thus cannot have recursive definitions.

 A macro, when not given enough literal values to act, may force execution of regular words as well.
 ```